jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

     └── PaperMod
 ```

-There are 4 crucial parts of the repo.
+There are 4 crucial parts of the repo: config, content, layouts and assets, and static.

 ### `config.yml`